jnaiman/is507_spring2021/week11/README.md

 # Week 11: Intro to classification & Logistic Regression

 We'll discuss Logistic Regression which is a stepping stone to classification.
+(We'll also likely finish up with some MLR stuffs).

 ## Class outline